 Wilderness and mountain regions

-Communication of results from the various research project are conveyed partly through reports and notes in our own publication series and partly through scientific peer reviewed articles, other types of professional articles, book chapters, external report series and conference papers.
-Our staff give popular science lectures, both in and outside the region, write feature articles in local and national press.
+Dissemination of results from the various research project are conveyed partly through reports and notes in our own publication series and partly through scientific peer reviewed articles, other types of professional articles, book chapters, external report series and conference papers.
+Our staff gives popular science lectures, both in and outside the region, writes feature articles in local and national press.